 Public invited to take part in MAPS Great Speaker event

-The Merrill Area Public Schools (MAPS) will welcome popular youth speaker Stu Cabe to the district April 9, and local community members are invited to attend.
+The Merrill Area Public Schools (MAPS) will welcome popular youth speaker Monte Stiles to the district April 7, and local community members are invited to attend.

-The event is part of the Merrill Great Speaker Forum, a 36-year-old program that brings in high-quality speakers to present to MAPS middle school and high school students on a yearly basis.
-Cabe is an engaging speaker and the founder of The Ovation Company – taking a stand on bullying.
+The event is part of the Merrill Great Speaker Forum, a 39-year-old program that brings in high-quality speakers to present to MAPS middle school and high school students on a yearly basis.

-“We are very happy to welcome Stu Cabe as this year’s Great Speaker Forum presenter,” said Wally Leipart, Superintendent of MAPS.
-“As in the past, we are inviting you, the members of our community, to take part in this event and witness the value that outstanding guest speakers bring to our students.”
+“We are pleased to welcome Monte as this year’s Great Speaker Forum presenter,” said Dr. John Sample, Superintendent of MAPS.
+“We encourage members of the community to attend and witness the value our outstanding guest speakers bring to our students.”

 Since 1978, the Merrill Great Speaker Forum has attracted numerous engaging speakers to the school district, focusing on subjects like self-esteem, self-worth, dignity of person, pride in self, goals and achievement, patriotism and coping with societal problems like drug abuse and teen pregnancy.
-The series is completely funded by donations from throughout the Merrill business community, and even from Wausau, with individual contributions ranging from $25 to $1,000.
+The series is completely funded by donations from throughout the Merrill business community, with individual contributions, ranging from $25 to $1,000.

-This year’s Great Speaker Forum will take place Wednesday, April 9, at Prairie River Middle School at 8:30 a.m., with another presentation at Merrill High School at 1 p.m.
+This year’s Great Speaker Forum will take place Friday, April 7, at the Prairie River Middle School Auditorium at 8:30 a.m., with another presentation at the Merrill High School Fieldhouse at 1:30 p.m.